6 min read

 The way out of the gilded cage is not to abandon ambition but to change its fuel source.
 The journey involves shifting from a life driven by the fear of being worthless to one guided by the joy of expressing your values.

-This is the courageous work of therapy.
-It’s about creating a safe space to finally turn toward the original wound, not with the goal of blaming, but of understanding and healing.
+This is the courageous work of therapy—whether with your partner or individually, in person or through online therapy.
+It’s about creating a structured environment to finally turn toward the original wound, not with the goal of blaming, but of understanding and healing.
 It involves developing a new source of validation that comes from within—a sense of self-worth that isn’t dependent on the next achievement.
 This is the path to transforming the gilded cage into an open field of possibility, both professionally and personally.